 When you buy coverage through the Health Insurance Marketplace you can choose between four levels of coverage: Bronze, Silver, Gold, and Platinum.
 The levels are based on how much financial protection the plans offer you when you get sick or need medical care.

-Bronze plans will have the lowest monthly payments (premiums), but if you get sick or have an accident, your share of these costs (deductibles and copayments) will be higher.
-Silver plans are more protective and will have higher monthly payments, but you’ll likely spend less when you get medical care.
-Gold and platinum plans have the highest monthly payments, but you’ll have fewer additional costs.
+Bronze plans will have the lowest monthly premiums, but have the highest deductibles, copayments, and other cost sharing.
+If you get sick or have an accident, your share of covered medical bills that you will have to pay out-of-pocket will be higher because of the higher cost sharing.
+Silver plans are more protective and will have higher monthly premiums, but generally have somewhat lower deductibles and other cost sharing, meaning you would likely spend less out of pocket when you get medical care.
+Gold and platinum plans have the highest monthly payments, but the lowest cost sharing, leaving you with fewer additional costs to pay for covered services.

 The Health Insurance Marketplace Calculator shows the cost of silver and bronze plans in your area.
 Silver plans are important because these are used as a “benchmark” for calculating how much assistance you are eligible for.
 The silver premium shown in the calculator is the second-lowest-cost silver plan in your area.